Aortic Stenosis in Children

 Talk with your child’s healthcare provider about his or her risk for these problems.

 What can I do to prevent aortic stenosis in my child?

 Congenital aortic stenosis can’t be prevented.
 But all newborns are screened for congenital heart disease with pulse oximetry.
 This is a simple, painless test to check the amount of oxygen in the blood.
-It’s done by placing a small probe on the infant’s arm and leg.
+It’s done by placing a small probe on the baby’s arm and leg.
 If the oxygen level is low, it may mean there is a heart defect.
 More testing and treatment will be done if a problem is found.

 How can I help my child live with aortic stenosis?

 Most children who have had an aortic valve repair or replacement live active, healthy lives.
 Your child’s activity levels, appetite, and growth usually return to normal.
 Your child should get regular follow-up care with a cardiologist throughout his or her life.
 Your child may also need:

 - Regular blood pressure checks and management of high blood pressure

 - Regular dental care.
 This is to prevent infections that may lead to a heart infection (endocarditis).

 - Limited physical activity.
 Talk with your child’s healthcare provider about safe activities for your child.